jameswilddev/craymel-quiz/readme.md

 ### Scoring

-The following six memory addresses each refer to an unsigned byte representing the quizmaster's affinity for each Craymel:
+The following six memory addresses each refer to an unsigned byte representing the player's affinity for each Craymel:

 | Memory Address | Craymel |
 | -------------- | ------- |